footcricket05/IPS-DataScience/README.md

  </ol>

-## Customer Segmentation
-This project is about segmenting customers based on their purchasing patterns using the K-Means clustering algorithm.
-The dataset used is the Wholesale customers dataset from the UCI Machine Learning Repository.

-## Gender and Age Detection Python Project
-This project detects gender and age of a person from an image using the OpenCV library in Python.

-## Movie Recommendation System
-This project recommends movies to users based on their ratings of other movies.
-The dataset used is the MovieLens dataset, and the model was created using Collaborative Filtering.

 All projects include the code and necessary datasets used for training and testing.
 Please refer to the individual project folders for more details.